syscraft-mc/starter-server/README.md

 # Syscraft Starter Server

-This is a repository that contains a basic Minecraft server.
+This is a repository that contains a basic Java Edition Minecraft server.
 The server here is *not* intended to be the next Hypixel out of the box, instead it should be seen as an easy way to get an up-to-date Minecraft server quickly, in order to play with some friends in a home-hosted or at least self-hosted environment.

 Since it's not intended to be fantastic or comprehensive, it contains just a few plugins: